About Ryan Schmidt

 Leadership

-At i4cp, I'm the sole designer; I own the design system, UX standards, and the PRDs and roadmap conversations that shape what gets built.
-Being the only designer forces a different kind of ownership: there's no one else to hand ambiguity to.
+At i4cp, I'm the sole designer, owning the design system, UX standards, PRDs, and roadmap conversations that shape what gets built.
+There's no one else to hand ambiguity to, so I'm responsible for turning unclear problems into shippable product direction.

 At D-Tools, I led twice-weekly design reviews with five designers and six PMs.
 I sharpened collaboration, learned how to spot edge cases early, and saw how teams actually make decisions.
 The reviews that made the biggest impact were the ones where disagreements surfaced early enough to change direction.